 Supplemental funding request for Centres for Research Training (CRT): SFI-NSF student mobility programme

-Science Foundation Ireland (SFI) is pleased to launch the US-Ireland student mobility programme which seeks to enable Irish based PhD students to collaborate on research projects in academic laboratories in the Unites States of America for a period of 4 weeks to 12 weeks.
+Science Foundation Ireland (SFI) is pleased to launch the SFI-NSF student mobility programme which seeks to enable Irish based PhD students to collaborate on research projects in academic laboratories in the Unites States of America for a period of 4 weeks to 12 weeks.
 The programme, in its first phase, specifically links PhD students from the SFI funded Centres for Research Training (CRT) with academic laboratories at the National Science Foundation (NSF) Research Traineeship Program (NRT).

 A student mobility scheme between the CRTs and NRTs is designed to help drive innovative research cooperation and would be aligned with the following objectives:

 - Support postgraduate students in their development of professional networks, widen career exposure and create the possibility of attracting talent.

 - Facilitate training in appropriate research skills and/or use of equipment and techniques that may not be readily available in Ireland.

 - Encourage knowledge exchange and strengthened collaboration between CRTs and NRTs in their highly-specialised areas of expertise.

 - Learnings and shared experiences between innovative postgraduate training programmes within rich research environments.